As part of the required connection to WordPress.com, Jetpack syncs your site’s data to a shadow site on the WordPress.com servers.

 - Label packaging settings (dimensions and weight of the packages).

 - Your selected WordPress.com payment method.

 To purchase shipping labels, you are required to have a payment method (credit card) saved on file with WordPress.com.
-We keep a copy of each shipping label on our servers, and our partners also keep a copy of those shipping labels on their servers..
-This makes it easier for you to reprint labels and get help with support requests.
+We keep a copy of each shipping label on our servers, and our partners also keep a copy of shipping labels on their servers.
+This makes it easier for you to reprint labels and receive help with any support requests.

 Usage Data Collection

 To help improve WooCommerce Services, our server automatically logs each request from your site.
 Each request is tagged with a unique ID that your site randomly generates when WooCommerce Services is activated for the first time.
-This unique ID is an anonymous identifier, that does not map back to you.
-To protect your and your customers’ anonymity, we strip merchant and customer identifying details (the merchant name, street address, phone number, and customer name, street address, and phone number) from each request before it’s logged.
+This unique ID is an anonymous identifier that is not mapped back to you.
+To protect the anonymity of you and your customers, we strip merchant and customer identifying details (the merchant name, street address, phone number, and customer name, street address, and phone number) from each request before it’s logged.

 We also sync the following data with each request: